snowex-hackweek/isce_sat2/README.md

 [UAVSAR](https://uavsar.jpl.nasa.gov/education/what-is-uavsar.html) is a low frequency plane-based synthetic aperature radar.
 UAVSAR stands for "Uninhabited Aerial Vehicle Synthetic Aperature Radar".
 It captures imagery using a L-band radar.
 This low frequency means it can penetrate into and through clouds, vegetation, and snow.

-[ICESat-2](https://icesat-2.gsfc.nasa.gov/) or the "Ice, Cloud, and Land Elevation Satellite-2" carries ATLAS, a photon counting LiDAR instrument.
-The ATLAS laser operates at 532 nanometers, a bright green color, and is split into 3 main tracks each with a weak and strong beam.
-In this project we work with the ATL03, ATL06, and ATl08 products.
-ATL03 gives the origonal photon cloud, ATL06 gives land ice elevation, and ATL08 gives land water vegetation elevation.
+[ICESat-2](https://icesat-2.gsfc.nasa.gov/) carries the Advanced Topographic Laser Altimeter System (ATLAS), a photon counting LiDAR instrument.
+The ATLAS laser operates at 532 nanometers, a bright green color, and is split into 3 main tracks roughly 3km apart each with a weak and strong beam.
+In this project we worked with the ATL03, ATL06, and ATL08 products.
+ATL03 gives the global geolocated photon cloud, ATL06 gives land ice elevation, and ATL08 gives land water vegetation elevation.

 ## Specific Questions